Decade 1820-1829

 Bid on Lot 4149 at https://t.co/BoJzSFkF9P. pic.twitter.com/7PybjguHcM

-The six-foot sketches of these six paintings have been preserved.
+The six-foot sketches of the six paintings of the Stour series have been preserved.
 Constable refused to sell his sketches, considering that we must sell the corn and not the field that grew it.
 They were dispersed in his deceased estate sale but it was not until 1862 that their importance could be analyzed when two sketches were finally exhibited beside their matching final artwork.

 Seen by a modern observer, the comparison is stunning.
 The sketch is the direct result of the creativity of the painter in a thick impasto that provides a pre-Impressionist expressiveness.
 The application of the brush is free and vibrant without the conventional restraint that will be applied to the final work.
 By design, the numerous remorses directly reflect the creative process of the artist.